 Person 2: “Well, that’s easy, we’ll tax rich people.
 Did you know Jeff Bezos has a net worth of over 100 billion dollars?”

 So, somehow taxing half of Jeff Bezos’ net worth and then re-injecting it into the economy would be a net cash injection into the economy.
-Is that any different than just making money?
+Is that any different than just printing money?

-So what are we to do?
+So what do we do?
 In America we live in the richest country at the richest point in human history.
-Step 1 is agreeing that everyone deserves to not live in fear of losing their job and being out on the street.
+We shout agree that everyone deserves to not live in fear of losing their job and being out on the street.
 People seem to paint this as a rejection of free market capitalism.
-But I think it should be clear that communism and a social safety net are not actually the same thing.
+But it should be clear that communism and a social safety net are not actually the same thing.
 If the american government decided to print enough money to give the poorest 5% of the population in the United States $1,000 per month that would work out to $192 billion dollars per year.
-There is over 10 trillion dollars in cash and money in the United States (M2 monetary supply), so the total monetary supply would be boosted by about 2% per year.
-These people aren’t buying luxury goods most of this would go towards basics, and be re-injected into the economy.
+There is over 10 trillion dollars in cash and money in the United States (M2 monetary supply), so the total monetary supply would be diluted by about 2% per year.
+These people aren’t buying luxury goods.
+Most of this would go towards basics, and be re-injected into the economy.
 It would be a very minor tax that no one would actually notice since it doesn’t come out of their bank accounts.
+Not a well thought out solution, but exemplifies that with enough will, there is a solution.

-I should reiterate, I’m not an economist.
-Just my 3 cents.
+I’m not an economist.
+Just my 2 cents.